mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/lpass.md

 # lpass
-> Command line interface for the LastPass password manager.
+> Command-line interface for the LastPass password manager.
 > More information: <https://github.com/lastpass/lastpass-cli>.

-- Login to your LastPass account, by entering your master password when prompted `lpass login {{username}}`
+- Log in to your LastPass account, by entering your master password when prompted `lpass login {{username}}`

 - Show login status